 - Visual acuity

-How can we include Omega-3 DHA in a child’s diet?
+How can we include Omega-3 DHA in our diet?

 Dietary sources of DHA and EPA include the meat of cold-water fish, including mackerel, herring, tuna, halibut, salmon, and cod liver.

-Brainiac® Kids products supply up to 130 mg of Omega-3 DHA per serving.
-For more specific ingredient information, visit our Product Page.
+Brainiac® snacks include meaningful amounts of Omega-3 DHA per serving.
+For more specific ingredient information, visit our Product Pages.

 DHA / EPA Deficit: Recommended Intake vs. Actual Intake (US NHANES)